Embraer’s Phenom 300/300E is the best selling light jet of the past decade; We look at its varied seating options.

 He says, “It starts with the ramp presence.
 It’s sexy.”
 After that, he points to the door.
 “It’s not a light jet door,” he says.

 Next is the shape.
 It’s oval instead of round.
 This means more legroom.
 Seats are lower, which provides more headroom.
-It has the largest windows amongst light jets.
+It has the largest windows among light jets.

-Its range with three passengers allows flying from Fort Lauderdale (above) to Aspen.
-Going east you can fly nonstop from Las Vegas to the entire East Coast.
+Its range with three passengers allows it to fly from Fort Lauderdale (above) to Aspen.
+Going east, you can fly nonstop from Las Vegas to the entire East Coast.
 From Van Nuys (below), you can go nonstop to Jacksonville and even Toronto.

-There’s also lots of baggage space to fit golf clubs and skis.
+There’s also plenty of baggage space for golf clubs and skis.

-Powered by VLJ-hype of that period, the Phenom 100 was so strongly outperforming the 300, at the time there were internal discussions about whether Embraer had made a mistake with its bigger airplane.
+Powered by the VLJ hype of that period, the Phenom 100 was so strongly outperforming the 300; at the time, there were internal discussions about whether Embraer had made a mistake with its bigger airplane.

 Needless to say, it’s a good thing they left well enough alone.

 But here’s the big question I often get from subscribers of this site about the Phenom 300.
-With configurations ranging from six to nine seats, do some versions have more legroom than the others?
+With configurations ranging from 6 to 9 seats, do some versions offer more legroom than others?

 Since time is money, and I value your time, the short answer is no.